MallikarjunTirlapur/JavaCard-Binary-Parser/README.md

 # JavaCard-Binary-Parser

-The parser interprets the java card binaries with a fixed format according <a href="https://www.oracle.com/java/technologies/javacard-downloads.html">Java Card 3.0.5</a> spec, and converts the data into human readable data and prints on the console.
+The parser extracts and reads binaries from a .cap file and prints in human readable format on the console.
+CAP files are generated using <a href="https://www.oracle.com/java/technologies/javacard-downloads.html">Java Card 3.0.5</a> tools.
+The current version of the tool only understands JC3.0.5 spec format.
 For more details please visit my <a href="https://mallikarjuntirlapur.github.io/JavaCardBinaryParser/">mallikarjuntirlapur.github.io/JavaCardBinaryParser</a> page.

 ### Requirements